milavdabgar/Cyber-Security/Notes GPT Long.md

 4. **Cryptographic Protocols:**
    - Blockchain technology relies on asymmetric encryption for secure transactions and digital signatures.

-### Summary

-Asymmetric encryption is a cornerstone of modern cryptography, providing robust security for key distribution, secure communications, and digital signatures.
-By leveraging key pairs, it ensures data confidentiality, authenticity, and integrity, making it indispensable for securing information in an increasingly digital world.
-Understanding its principles, strengths, and applications allows for effective implementation of secure systems and protocols.

 ### Hashing Algorithms

 #### Overview